|Nutritional Guidelines (per serving)|

 For oval-shaped rolls (the usual bolillo shape), roll the balls between your palms for about 5 seconds to make a cylindrical shape, tapering slightly at the ends.
 Place pieces on one or more baking sheets.

-Cover and let loaves rise again for about 30 minutes.
+Cover with a towel and let loaves rise again for about 30 minutes.

 Preheat oven to 375 F / 190 C.

 Brush each dough ball with egg white.
-Score each roll with two, 2-inch lines along the top, about 1/4-inch deep.
+Score each roll longways on the top about 1/4-inch deep.

-Bake loaves for about 30 minutes.
-Remove from oven; cool slightly and eat warm, or let cool completely and store tightly covered.
+Bake loaves for about 30 minutes, or until browned and cooked through.
+Remove from the oven.
+Cool slightly and eat warm or let cool completely and store tightly covered.